-KSZ8863MLL, KSZ8863FLL, and KSZ8863RLL are highly integrated 3-port switch-on-a-chip ICs in the industry's smallest footprint.
-They are designed to enable a new generation of low port count, cost-sensitive, and power-efficient 10/100 Mbps switch systems.
-Low power consumption, advanced power management, and sophisticated QoS features (for example, IPv6 priority classification support) make these devices ideal for IPTV, IP-STB, VoIP, automotive, and industrial applications.
+The KSZ8873MLL/FLL/RLL are highly integrated 3-port switch-on-a-chip ICs in the industry's smallest footprint.
+They are designed to enable a new generation of low port count, cost-sensitive, and power efficient 10/100 Mbps switch systems.
+Low power consumption, advanced power management, and sophisticated QoS features (e.g., IPv6 priority classification support) make these devices ideal for IPTV, IP-STB, VoIP, automotive, and industrial applications.

-The KSZ8863 family is designed to support the GREEN requirement in today's switch systems.
-Advanced power management schemes include software power down, per port power down, and energy detect mode that shuts down the transceiver when a port is idle.
+The KSZ8873 family is designed to support the GREEN requirement in today's switch systems.
+Advanced power management schemes include hardware power down, software power down, per port power down, and the energy detect mode that shuts downs the transceiver when a port is idle.

-KSZ8863MLL/FLL/RLL also offers a bypass mode that enables system-level power saving.
+KSZ8873MLL/FLL/RLL also offer a bypass mode.
 In this mode, the processor connected to the switch through the MII interface can be shut down without impacting the normal switch operation.

-The configurations provided by the KSZ8863 family enable the flexibility to meet the requirements of different applications:
+The configurations provided by the KSZ8873 family enables the flexibility to meet requirements of different applications:

-- KSZ8863MLL: Two 10/100BASE-T/TX transceivers and one MII interface - KSZ8863RLL: Two 10/100BASE-T/TX transceivers and one RMII interface - KSZ8863FLL: One 100BASE-FX, one 10/100BASE-T/TX transceivers, and one MII interface
+- KSZ8873MLL: Two 10/100BASE-T/TX transceivers and one MII interface. - KSZ8873RLL: Two 10/100BASE-T/TX transceivers and one RMII interface. - KSZ8873FLL: Two 100BASE-FX transceivers and one MII interface.

-The devices are available in RoHS-compliant 48-pin LQFP packages.
-Industrial-grade and automotive-grade are also available.
+The devices are available in RoHS-compliant 64-pin LQFP packages.
+Industrial-grade and qualified AEC-Q100 Automotive-grade versions are also available.